DevExpress/dotnet-eud/README.md

 # DevExpress End-User Documentation

-This **End-User Documentation** targets application end-users and explains how to use UI elements implemented by DevExpress.
+This **End-User Documentation** targets the application's end-users and explains how to use UI elements DevExpress implements.
 This information helps software developers create their own help files for projects that incorporate DevExpress technologies.

 > For **Developer Documentation with API Reference** see [https://documentation.devexpress.com](https://www.devexpress.com/Support/Documentation/).